netdata/netdata/docs/export/README.md

     # send hosts matching = localhost *
 ```

 Next, edit and uncomment any other lines necessary to connect the exporting engine to your endpoint.
-The `destination`
+You must change the
-setting must be changed in most situations.
+`destination` setting in most situations.

-For configuration details, see the [exporting reference](/exporting/README.md#configuration).
+For details on all the configuration options, see the [exporting reference](/exporting/README.md#configuration).

 > When migrating from backends, keep in kind that most settings for the exporting engine are identical to their backend
 > counterpart.
-You should be able to copy your backends settings into `exporting.conf` to complete the migration.
+You should be able to copy your backends settings into `exporting.conf` to complete your migration.
 The
-> only setting that won't work are `host tags`&mdash;use [`host labels`](/docs/tutorials/using-host-labels.md) instead.
+> only setting that won't work is `host tags`&mdash;use [`host labels`](/docs/tutorials/using-host-labels.md) instead.

 When you're finished, restart your Agent to begin exporting to the destination of your choice.
 Because the Agent exports
 metrics as they're collected, you should start seeing data in your external database after only a few seconds.